 How do you know if a watch is going to hold its value?
-And if you own a luxury timepiece, how do you know that you’re getting the most for your item from any potential watch buyers?
+And if you own a luxury timepiece, how do you know that you’re getting the most for your item from any potential watch buyers in New York?
 As experts in the field (with years of experience working in the Diamond District of Manhattan), we’ve faced this question from a number of our potential sellers over the years.
 In an attempt to answer these and many more, we put together a quick explainer that will hopefully address your concerns.

 To start, it’s important to remember what gives a watch its value.
 Beyond the costs of the raw materials involved (18k gold in many cases, or sterling silver, plus items like quartz), you’re also paying for its functionality.
 Well-made watches require a kind of precision and durability that costs a great deal for watch makers to develop.

 In addition to this, you’re also paying for service guarantees.
 High-end watch makers like Rolex or Audemars Piguet offer warranties and service options that make them highly attractive to collectors and admirers of fine timepieces.
-There is an expectation in the industry that a fine watch will last longer than a lifetime, and experienced watch buyers will likely have seen examples of this from famous European brands, whose watches are often working good as new even after a century.
+There is an expectation in the industry that a fine watch will last longer than a lifetime, and experienced watch buyers NYC will likely have seen examples of this from famous European brands, whose watches are often working good as new even after a century.

 An example of this is Breitling: before they became highly valued luxury brand items, Breitling watches were produced for military officers in the First World War.
 Some of their classic timepieces will still appear on the market dating back to 1914-1918.
 When you’re paying for an item that’s expected to last this long, there’s an understanding that the materials and mechanics will be solid.